nvpro-samples/vk_mini_samples/README.md

 #### Run

-The `run()` function is an infinite loop until the close event is trigger.
+The `run()` function is an infinite loop until the close event is triggered.
 Within the loop, each engine will be called with:

 * onResize : Called when the viewport size is changing
 * onUIRender : Called for anything related to UI